ahsamt/StockScreener/README.md

 2. **JavaScript**

-   - Internal API routes are used to asynchronously update the database and fetch data without reloading the page.
+   - Internal API routes are used to asynchronously update the database and fetch data.

 3. **Pandas**